addyosmani/backbone-fundamentals/README.md

 ####Initialization

 The initialize() method is called when creating a new instance of a model.
-It's considered optional, however we'll be reviewing some reasons it might come in useful very shortly.
+It's considered optional, however we'll be reviewing some reasons it might be useful very shortly.

 ```javascript
 Photo = new Backbone.Model.extend({